 An unexpected meeting with a young Kurdish refugee sets an American storyteller on a quest of danger and discovery to bring to the world the ancient legends of this oppressed culture.
 This is the deeply moving, richly humorous story of one woman’s journey through the remote mountains of Turkish-Kurdistan in search of the last Kurdish storytellers and of the extraordinary people who shared their lives and stories with her.

-“There’s one world, but one thousand doorways.”
+“There’s one world, a thousand doorways.”
 Kurdish saying